-

 Refinement and Optimization of an Existing Reinforcement Learning Framework for Back Exoskeleton Control

 Contacts: Marta Gandolla, Andrea Dal Prete Location: Politecnico di Milano (Bovisa Campus) Motivation of the study.
 Back exoskeletons are increasingly studied to reduce spinal loads and muscular effort in physically demanding tasks, with both rigid and soft designs showing promising results.
-However, widespread adoption is limited by the challenge of developing controllers that can adapt to different Read more
+However, widespread adoption is limited by the challenge of developing controllers that can adapt to different users and tasks.
+Traditional controllers ensure stability but lack flexibility, motivating the use of reinforcement learning (RL), which allows policies to be learned through interaction and has shown success in robotics and human-interactive systems.
+A major challenge is the computational burden of training RL agents… Read more

 -